Bodo-inc/Bodo-examples/Kubernetes/README.md

 export KOPS_STATE_STORE=s3://<your S3 bucket name>
 ```

 - Attempt to create your cluster.
 This creates a cluster of 2 nodes each with 4 cores.
 To change the number of instances, modify the `node-count` argument and to change the worker nodes update `node-size`. `master-size` refers to the leader that manages K8s but doesn’t do any computation, so you should keep the instance small.
-If you are in a different region, change `zones` argument.
+You can deploy the cluster in a different AWS region and availability zone by modifying the `zones` argument.
 ```
 kops create cluster \
 --node-count=2 \